disdi/bare-minimum/_posts/2020-04-01-Berlin-zeig-mir-dein-Gesicht.md

-    I saw a city fighting from its past, trying from its guilts to break free, its seemed to tell me its story and quite flows the Spree.
+    I saw a city fighting from its past, trying from its guilts to break free, its seemed to tell me its story, and I quitely kept gazing like the river Spree.

 	Again I turned to the spirit, to this friend,
     She smiled and said our journey has come to its end.